neurons-me/this.GUI/README.md

 ​	•	**Pages**: Complete and functional pages made up of templates and content.
 ​	•	**Miscellaneous**: Utility components that don’t fit into the above categories but provide important functions, such as popovers, overlays, and media controls.

+this.GUI is set up as an NPM package that exports:

+	•	Pre-defined components.
+	•	MDX and Theme Providers.
+	•	An MDX editor interface.

 # About All.This